 Treating common conditions

 Herbal medicine can be taken through food, supplements, and tea or applied topically in the form of creams, ointments, and oils.
-Here are some ways it’s used to treat common conditions:
+Make sure to checkout our blog about natural supplements to support overall health as well.
+Here are some ways herbal remedies can be used to treat common conditions:

 - Acne – Applying tea tree oil to the affected area is a common treatment for acne because it can help eradicate bacteria that are commonly associated with the condition.
 The diluted oil can be directly applied to the skin or it can also be found in some soaps and creams.